secretsquirrel/secretsquirrel.github.io/_posts/2023-12-5-Ukraine-war.md

 On a long enough time scale, a majority of Ukraine will become Russian again.
 To deny this and to not see the Russian position is to live in your own reality.
 Ukraine independence is a western concept that when looking at a map, is indefensible.
 There are no geological features that makes this impossible or hard for Russia.
 The reason Russia has not won is direct western influence and poor planning on their part.

-Overall, the worst thing to happen for the West would be for Russia no longer makes progress resulting in a statement that last years.
-Eventually we'll stop funding Ukraine.
+Overall, the worst thing to happen for the West would be a stalemate that last years.
+Eventually the West will stop funding Ukraine.
 When we do, would that create another Afghanistan?